 Actual cash value is another way for insurers to determine how much to pay to settle a claim.

 Unlike replacement cost, actual cash value does factor in the lost or damaged property’s age.
 When you have an insurance policy that protects your property on an actual cash value basis, it means your insurer will factor in the age and condition of the property in the settlement.
 This process is called depreciation.

-We have a full article on actual cash value that explains it in full, but here’s a summary of the differences.
+We have an article on actual cash value that explains it in full, but here’s a summary of the differences.